isc-projects/bind9/doc/arm/reference.rst

 the configuration file.

-A ``zone`` statement which uses the ``in-view`` option may not use any other options with the exception of ``forward`` and ``forwarders``.
+A ``zone`` statement which uses the ``in-view`` option may not use any other options, with the exception of ``forward`` and ``forwarders``.
-(These options control the behavior of the containing view, rather than changing the zone object itself.)
+(These options control the behavior of the containing view, rather than change the zone object itself.)

-Zone level acls (e.g. allow-query, allow-transfer) and other configuration details of the zone are all set in the view the referenced zone is defined in.
-Care need to be taken to ensure that acls are wide enough for all views referencing the zone.
+Zone level ACLs (e.g., allow-query, allow-transfer), and other configuration details of the zone, are all set in the view the referenced zone is defined in.
+Care needs to be taken to ensure that ACLs are wide enough for all views referencing the zone.

 An ``in-view`` zone cannot be used as a response policy zone.